 They’d be in and gone without anything happening”

-I am a fan of Ms Grant’s paranormal romance books.
-I find her writing style easy to read and I like the way she paces the development of the plot.
-I love venturing into the fantasy world that she’s created and really love that her characters are not black or white, good or evil but allowed to be complex souls with a multifaceted mix of positive and negative traits.
+I’m a fan of Ms Grant’s paranormal romance books.
+Her writing style is easy to read and I like the way she paces the development of the plot.
+I love venturing into the fantasy world that she’s created.
+Her characters are not black or white, good or evil but allowed to be complex souls with a multifaceted mix of positive and negative traits.
 I even found myself feeling sorry for the villain in this book!

 I connect to a story more if the lead female character is intelligent, resilient and can look after herself.
 Goodness me, River White was outstanding; she’s definitely a woman with gumption!
 I liked the way that all of the characters in this story were written – even the villain of the tale, who actually thawed my heart a couple of times – none of them were flat 2-dimensional creations or overly stereotypical, they all felt very real and believable.

 Ms Grant loves to have the romantic aspect between her lead couple concluded by the end of each book; I love Happy Ever After endings too Woop!
 Woop! but this book isn’t just about the romance between Kyran and River, there are various aspects weaved together in this book and I liked that we were a fly on so many walls, getting a glimpse of the characters that we’ll encounter in this series.